Metroville

-Metroville (میٹروویل) is a neighborhood in the Karachi West district of Karachi, Pakistan.
-It was previously administered as part of the SITE Town borough, which was disbanded in 2011.
+Metroville (میٹروویل) is a neighborhood in the Karachi District kemari district of Karachi, Pakistan.
+It was previously administered as part of the Moriro Mirbahar Town borough, which was disbanded in 2011.

 Foundition by Zulfiqar Ali Bhutto (Late) founding chairman of Pakistan Peoples Party.
 There are several ethnic groups in Metroville including Pakhtuns, Hazarewal, Punjabis, Sindhis, Kashmiris, Seraikis, Balochis, and Tadjiks etc. Over 99% of the population is Muslim.